mariothorpe/ReactFinalProject-CTD/README.md

 ##Setting Up Airtable/Backend

 1. Go to www.airtable.com and create a new airtable base.
-2. Create three tables:
+2. Create one table:
-    - Your newly created base should have three tables
+    - Your newly created base should have one table
       - Coasters - for storing information about each roller coaster
-      - Users - for storing user login information
-      - Signups - for storing user signups

-3. Add fields
+3. Add fields:
    1. Coasters table fields should be:
       1. name(single line text)
       2. park(single line text)